A/B testing campaign in automation workflow

 • 0

-In this article, you will learn how to set up A/B testing campaign in automation workflow.
+In this article, we will learn how to set up a A/B testing in automation flow.
+Let’s get started now!

-To add the A/B test split to the automation workflow, simply drag the A/B testing block to the sequence.
+1. To add the A/B test split to the automation workflow, simply drag the A/B test block to the sequence.

-– A/B Testing Name: Enter a name to identify your A/B testing
+– A/B Testing Name: Enter a name for identify your A/B testing.
+This name is internal so only you can view it.

-– Variables percentage: Choose the percentage of recipients to whom emails A and B will be sent.
+– Variables percentage: Decide the percentage of recipients A and B versions sent to

 – Email status: There’re 2 statuses available (Active and Draft)